preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 Using the Query Builder
 -------------------------
-You use this Query Builder the same way as is described under "Query" for the Document Rollup block, see: (linke to be added)
+You use this Query Builder the same way as is described under "Query" for the Document Rollup block, see: :doc:`Document Rollup </blocks/document-rollup/index>`

 Refiner
 ---------
-Refiner is used the same way as is described under the heading "Refiner" on the Document Rollup page: (link to be added)
+Refiner is used the same way as is described under the heading "Refiner" on the Document Rollup page, see link above.